 By Siobhan Davies and David Hinton

-By Matteo Fargion
+By Siobhan Davies, Matteo Fargion and E. V. Crowe

 By Siobhan Davies

 Siobhan Davies is one of seven artists who have been invited to present work in Every Day, a new sculpture exhibition which aims to question material, subject matter and display.
 The artists are responding to the theme of everyday, a central idea to our work.
-The new piece will add a physical take on the theme by drawing attention to simple movement, meticulously dismantling their timing and order.
+Manual will add a physical take on the theme by drawing attention to simple movement, meticulously dismantling their timing and order.

 Siobhan Davies collaborates with a new artist for this commission, dancer Helka Kaski; they are currently in rehearsal together.
 They will create this new work for the gallery space, and Kaski will move amongst the other works on display.